WhiskeyCoder/Semper-Translate/README.md

 MIT — do whatever you want, but don't blame us if your gunny asks why you're calling slippers *moonshoes*.

 ---
+Current Build: v1.775

-*Moonshoes and knowledge sponges are not official USMC doctrine.*
+*Moonshoes and knowledge sponges are not official USMC doctrine.
+This is satire and not affiliated with or supported by the USMC*